Inist-CNRS/lodex-widget/README.md

 The best way to see what will be produced by the stylesheet is to use the [JBJ-Playground](http://inist-cnrs.github.io/jbj-playground/?input=http://article-type.lod.istex.fr/=/research-article?alt=jsonld).

-## add
+## apply
-LodexWidget's method, to add the tooltips in the page.
+LodexWidget's method, to apply the tooltips in the page.

 ### options
 Object containing all options.